openedx/frontend-app-authoring/README.rst

   limitation of Studio, not this MFE, and work is under way to address the issue accordingly.
 (It is still possible to edit a block with OLX, however.)

-* Block previews may be jittery in the authoring preview.
-This is particularly true of the video block.
-It does not affect usage of the block in the LMS or elsewhere, though.

 * The current component editing flow is a direct port of `ramshackle <https://github.com/open-craft/ramshackle>`_ with only minor improvements.
 It is pending an UX audit and internationalization, among other things.